Fanthoni/metroOne_webapp/README.md

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo
 ├── images                   # Folder for images
-    /home.png                # home icon to go back to directory (home) /heart.png               # heart icon for favourited store list /reservation.png         # calendar icon for the reservation button /settings.png            # gear icon for the settings button /bell.png                # bell notification icon
+    /back.png                # a back button to go to the previous screen /bell.png                # bell notification icon
     /bellNotified.png        # new notification(s) bell icon
+    /directory.png           # the store's directory (main page) /edit.svg                # edit icon
-    /hamburgerMenu.png       # hamburger menu icon
+    /fav-current             # heart icon if the user is currently at favorite.html screen /hamburgerMenu.png       # hamburger menu icon
-    /letter-x.png            # the letter 'x' icon to replace the menu icon when clicked and vice versa /metrOneLogo.png         # logo for landing page
+    /heart-liked.png         # the icon displayed at the store page when the user liked the store /heart.png               # heart icon for favourited store list and navbar /home-current.png        # home icon when the user is AT the home screen /home.png                # home icon to go back to directory (home) /letter-x.png            # the letter 'x' icon to replace the menu icon when clicked and vice versa /metro1logo.png          #
+    /metro1logo2.png         #
+    /metrOneLogo.png         # logo for landing page
     /metrOneLogoText.png     # logo for everywhere else
-    /direcotry.png           # the directory
+    /reservation.png         # calendar icon for the reservation button at the navbar /reserve-current.png     # calendar icon if the user is currently at the reservation screen /settings-current.png    # gear icon if the user is currently at the settings menu /settings.png            # gear icon for the settings button placed at the navbar /star.png                #
+    /writing.png             # edit icon for community feedback/rating

 ├── scripts                  # Folder for scripts
-    /firebase_api_metro1.js  # Firebase API for the app's database /login.js                #
+    /firebase_api_metro1.js  # Firebase API for the app's database /login.js                # user authentication script
-    /menu.js                 # Javascript file for the menu's functionality and animation ├── styles                   # Folder for styles
+    /menu.js                 # Javascript file for the menu's functionality and animation /res.js                  #
+    /searchbar.js            # Store search functionality of the serachbar /store.js                # Listens to which store is being requested from the event /write.js                # write a new store information to the datbase

+├── styles                   # Folder for styles
     /header.css              # Stylesheet for common navigation bar /navbar.css              # Stylesheet for common header
+    /reservation.css         # Stylesheet for reservation.html

 Firebase hosting files:
 ├── .firebaserc...